Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Create your green refuge with easy plants and textured containers, in harmony with your room’s light.

-A soothing interior is built with small touches: soft light, natural materials, regular gestures.
+A calming interior is built little by little: soft light, natural materials, regular habits.